iqltd/POCr/README.md

 - Download POCr sources and ``mvn clean install`` to make sure the build works.
 - Start the MySQL server.
 Create a MySQL database.
 - Update the ``persistence.xml`` file in ``pocr-install`` with the correct database connection details.
-Run standalone Java program ``eu.micul01.pocr.entity.CreateSchema`` from the same project.
+Run standalone Java program ``CreateSchema`` from the same project.
 - Start the Wildfly application server.
 Create a datasource in Wildfly pointing to the database created earlier.
 Make sure the JNDI matches the one in the ``persistence.xml`` file in ``pocr-persistence`` project.